lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - Closures will automatically implement one, two, or all three of the following `Fn` traits, which I think are additive:

-- `FnOnce` applies to closures that can be called once.
-A closure that moves values out will only ever implement this trait.
-Because if it can be only called once, all others will always implement `FnOnce`, else you would never be able to call them.
+- **`FnOnce`**: Applies to closures that can be called only once, as they take ownership and may move captured values.
+Every closure implements `FnOnce`.

-- `FnMut` applies to closures that don't move, but may mutate and can be called many times.
+- **`FnMut`**: Applies to closures that can be called multiple times and mutate captured variables but do not move them.

-- `Fn` applies to those which don't move or mutate, and those that don't capture anything.
-These can be called many times and concurrently.
-Presumably, these are pure functions.
+- **`Fn`**: Applies to closures that do not move or mutate captured variables, and can be called multiple times, including concurrently.
+These are similar to pure functions.

 ```rust
 pub fn unwrap_or_else<F>(self, f: F) -> T